Table of Contents

 client_secret = <sensitive>

-Now if you check the Developers Console, those changes should be reflected there.
+Now if you check the Management Console, those changes should be reflected there.

 Note that Terraform has a copy of the state of the client locally and the checking for differences to be changed on the server is done locally, which means that if you change the client definition on the server, the changes might be overwritten by Terraform when updating the client.